sarifht/sarifht/README.md

 Nice to meet you there! and welcome to my profile 🍷 I'm passionate about exploring the world of software engineering, especially front-end development.
 Let's learn together, and I hope you enjoy the journey as well! 😜😝

-I'm currently an active Mentor in UI/UX Design at <a href="https://www.infinitelearning.id/">@InfiniteLearning</a>, guiding courses in both web and Android UI/UX design 📱🖥️
+I'm currently an active Facilitator UI/UX Design at <a href="https://www.infinitelearning.id/">@InfiniteLearning</a>, guiding courses in both web and Android UI/UX design 📱🖥️

 - 🌱 Connect with me on LinkedIn; you can find the link in my profile on the left.
 - ☕ I’m currently learning about Front-End Development and Flutter Development.